 The term “backcountry” has become a catch all to discuss any terrain outside of ski resort boundary lines and ski patrol maintenance.
 On any given day you could ski various types of terrain, between dropping cliffs below the lift line, boot packing fantasy ridge, skiing the Unitas in search of untouched, pristine powder, and solitude.

-This guide is intended to break down the noise facing you, a new backcountry adventurer, in every corner of the world wide web, hopefully enough to make your decision buying process just a tad smoother and even more educational than just a product description.
+This guide is intended to break it all down for you, a new backcountry adventurer, to make your decision buying process just a tad smoother and even more educational than just a product description.

 Avalanches can happen to anyone, at anytime, inbounds or in the backcountry.
-Heaven forbid you or a friend will ever get buried in a slide, but if you were ever to experience such an event here are the list of four things that should always go with you when backcountry skiing.
-A beacon or transceiver, a probe, a shovel, and the knowledge and skill sets to use these pieces of equipment properly and efficiently.
+Heaven forbid you or a friend will ever get buried in a slide, but in preparation of such an event, always have a beacon or transceiver, a probe, a shovel, and the knowledge and skill sets to use these pieces of equipment properly and efficiently.
 Practice will always make perfect, and practicing with your touring buddies will make trusting your partners more sustainable.
-There are more dangers than just avalanches in the backcountry, you alone are responsible for acquiring the appropriate knowledge to stay safe and make it home after every mission.
-Before acquiring all the gear you’ll need to start your backcountry adventure, there are a few things to consider - price, frequency of use and ski style.
+There are more dangers than just avalanches in the backcountry, and you alone are responsible for acquiring the appropriate knowledge to stay safe and make it home after every mission.
+Before acquiring all the gear you’ll need to start your backcountry adventure, there are a few things to consider: price, frequency of use and ski style.

 Step 3: Shovel